 Zeolite formulated for freshwater aquarium use will readily absorb ammonia, making it a useful media when dealing with ammonia spikes or potential spikes.
 It is important to know that zeolite does not remove every undesirable toxin in your tank, nor does it work forever.
 In fact, it becomes saturated fairly quickly, at which point it no longer provides any benefit.

-Generally, within a month or less it is exhausted and should be replaced or recharged.
+Within a month or less, it is exhausted and should be replaced or recharged.
 In cases of extremely high ammonia levels, the zeolite may become exhausted in two weeks or less.
 When ammonia levels are elevated, always test frequently, replacing the zeolite as needed to until the desired results are achieved.
 Once the ammonia has been eliminated, remove the zeolite.

 When Not To Use Zeolite in Your Aquarium

 Experts disagree on the value of using zeolite in a newly set up aquarium.
 Many feel the biologicals should be allowed to develop naturally.
-However, if a dangerously high ammonia spike should occur, the use of zeolite on a short-term basis is warranted.
+If a dangerously high ammonia spike should occur, the use of zeolite on a short-term basis is warranted.
 This is true even in a newly set up aquarium, as ammonia poisoning can quickly prove fatal in those situations.
-However, it is advisable to remove the zeolite once the ammonia levels drop.
+It is advisable to remove the zeolite once the ammonia levels drop.
 Zeolite should not be used on an ongoing permanent basis.
 Instead, it should be removed and replaced with standard media, such as activated carbon.